 What does burnout look like?

-I became fascinated with researching burnout as I couldn’t understand how I had got to this point of depletion without noticing – I’m a psychologist and spend my days analysing behaviour!
+I became fascinated with researching burnout.
+I couldn’t understand how I had got to this point of depletion without noticing.
+I’m a psychologist and spend my days analysing behaviour!

-Looking back, there were clear warning signs that I totally missed – feeling a constant sense of urgency, scattered attention, being irritable with others (which wasn’t like me) and making careless mistakes at work.
-I felt a constant lack of achievement and started to doubt my ability to do my job, convinced I would be exposed as a ‘fraud’ soon enough.
-Mentally, I had started to find even making the simplest decisions or tasks totally overwhelming so would just avoid doing them and procrastinate.
+Looking back, there were clear warning signs that I totally missed.
+A constant sense of urgency, scattered attention, being irritable with others (which wasn’t like me) and making careless mistakes at work.
+I felt a constant lack of achievement and started to doubt my ability to do my job.
+I was convinced I would be exposed as a ‘fraud’ soon enough.
+Mentally, I had started to find even making the simplest decisions or tasks totally overwhelming.
+I would just avoid doing them and procrastinate.

-In my personal life, my relationship with my family was strained, I didn’t have the emotional energy to speak to them much and when I did, was moody.
+In my personal life, my relationship with my family was strained.
+I didn’t have the emotional energy to speak to them much and when I did, was moody.
 I also felt this odd feeling of numbness – not reacting emotionally to anything.
 It felt like I was living in a dream world looking at myself from the outside.
-Physically, I was tired but just kept going trying to be a Duracell bunny and relying on a lot of caffeine and sugar.
+Physically, I was tired but just kept going trying to be a Duracell bunny.
+I was relying on a lot of caffeine and sugar.

 My burnout didn’t happen overnight, it was a build up of stress over many months, probably years without proper recovery.
 The World Health Organisation recently recognised burnout as an official workplace syndrome, adding it to its ‘International Classification of Diseases’(LINK) that helps medical providers diagnose diseases.
-It describes it as ‘a syndrome resulting in chronic workplace stress that has not been successfully managed’, defining it with three main dimensions:
+It describes it as ‘a syndrome resulting in chronic workplace stress that has not been successfully managed’.
+There are three main dimensions:

 - energy depletion and exhaustion